 Dujiangyan Irrigation System

-Dujiangyan is the world's oldest dam-free irrigation system still in use today, with a history of more than 2,500 years.
+Dujiangyan is the world's oldest dam-free irrigation system still in use today.
 Designed around the principle of working with the natural flow of water, it makes irrigation possible during dry seasons while safely dispersing floods in times of heavy rain.
 Even today, the system continues to nourish the Chengdu Plain, Sichuan, China.
 Standing between the Yuzui (Yuzui Water Dividing Dike), the Feishayan (Feishayan Spillway), and the Baopingkou (Baopingkou Water Inlet), visitors can clearly grasp the ingenuity of this ancient project and understand why the region became known as the “Land of Abundance.”

 Surrounded by scenic landscapes and complemented by the Taoist heritage of nearby Mount Qingcheng, the Dujiangyan area represents a rare combination of nature, engineering, and human tradition, and together they form a UNESCO World Cultural Heritage site.